The answer is not easy, and there is no magical formula, but over the years, I have noticed countless ways to strengthen a child custody case.

 A. Filing a petition in the New York Family Court is free.
 It is also free to file motions and other legal documents.

 Q. Do I need an attorney to get full custody of my child?

 A. Yes, an attorney is necessary to advocate on your behalf.
-An experienced Family Court lawyer will know the New York Family Court Act, case law, local family court procedures, and can strategize to help you obtain full custody.
+An experienced Family Court lawyer will know the New York Family Court Act, case law, and local family court procedures and can strategize to help you obtain full custody.

 Q. At what age can a child choose which parent they want to live in New York?

-A. The courts look to the maturity of the child and will pay close attention to outside influences by parents.
+A. The courts look to the child's maturity and will pay close attention to outside influences by parents.
 Children have their own attorney in family court proceedings and those attorneys can substitute their judgment.
 Generally, a child over the age of 12 can express a preference as to where they choose to live.

 Q. Is New York a mother or father state?

 A. The New York Family Court places no preference to either parent for a custody award simply due to gender.
 This is true of both legal and physical custody.
 The Family Court Judges are required to apply the child's best interest standard in awarding custody.